0

 The above table is the lab test result of our agarwood leaves which have the same compounds in this study by Supasuteekul, Tadtong, Putalun, Tanaka, Likhiwitayawuid, Tengamnuay and Sritularak (2016, Journal of Food Biochemistry)

-Compounds 1 and 2 were shwon to be the active principles responsible for the neuroprotective and neuritogenic of Aquilaria Crassna.
-However, their exact mechanism of neuroprection still need further investigation.
+Compounds 1 and 2 have been identified as the active components responsible for the neuroprotective and neuritogenic properties of Aquilaria Crassna.
+Nevertheless, the precise mechanisms behind their neuroprotective effects require further research.

 Leave a comment